dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 **Note:** This handler *must* be added last.
 If you added it sooner, it would be triggered before the `CommandHandlers` had a chance to look at the update.
 Once an update is handled, all further handlers are ignored.
 To circumvent this, you can pass the keyword argument `group (int)` to `add_handler` with a value other than 0.

-If you're done playing around, stop the bot with this:
+If you're done playing around, stop the bot with:

 ```python
 >>> updater.stop()